Yogehi/Not-So-Friendly-Skies/README.md

 * checks for root access
 * checks to see if the customer is using Android version 6.0 (Marshmallow) or above

-The root already can be bypassed by installing the Xposed module 'Root Cloak' http://repo.xposed.info/module/com.devadvance.rootcloak2.
+The root check can already be bypassed by installing the Xposed module 'Root Cloak' http://repo.xposed.info/module/com.devadvance.rootcloak2.
 For that reason, 'Not-So-Friendly-Skies' will not address the root check issue.
 Instead, it addresses the Android version check issue.

 Specifically, the application makes the following check: